CannabisNewsBreaks – Prime Harvest Inc. Committed to Community, Diversity, Becoming California’s Preferred Cannabis Retailer - NewsBreak

 CannabisNewsBreaks – Prime Harvest Inc. Committed to Community, Diversity, Becoming California’s Preferred Cannabis Retailer

-News and research before you hear about it on CNBC and others.
-Claim your 1-week free trial to StreetInsider Premium here.
 Prime Harvest, a technology-driven full-service cannabis corporation, has risen to prominence as a leader in California’s cannabis industry.
-“Prime Harvest is horizontally diversified across the entire cannabis value chain with...www.streetinsider.com
+“Prime Harvest is horizontally diversified across the entire cannabis value chain with business activities focused on direct-to-consumer operations, licensing acquisition, compliance management and state-wide delivery.
+The company continues to expand its footprint throughout...business.woonsocketcall.com

 Comments / 0